Peg Leg Pete Pirate Doll

 Figuring out the math to make this work is worth $5.

 Altering the Pattern for My Purposes

-For those who are thinking they can created a new pattern by just changing a few elements like I did.
-I’ve got news for you… what I have done is altered the pattern but it isn’t enough to say the new dimensions I created is a brand new pattern that is my own.
-The idea was by Stacey Trock where she has done the mathematics.
+For those who are thinking they can create a new pattern by just changing a few elements as I did.
+I've got news for you... what I have done is altered the pattern but it isn't enough to say the new dimensions I created is a brand new pattern that is my own.
+The idea was by Stacey Trock where she has done mathematics.
 The free pattern port by Animation is free, what more could you want?

 You won't see my write out my pattern because my pattern is a combination of two patterns where I have just made small changes for my own purposes.